🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 The process companies go through to develop and bring drugs to market is generally as follows:

-• Drug discovery: During this phase, drugs and the diseases they can potentially treat are discovered.
+• Drug discovery: During this phase, drugs and the diseases they can potentially treat are discovered and developed.

-• Preclinical trials: Potential drugs get tested in test tubes or on live animals.
+• Preclinical trials: Potential drugs get tested in test tubes or on live animals at this early phase.

-• Regulatory approval: In the United States, the Food and Drug Administration’s Center for Drug Evaluation and Research assesses and approves new drugs, and in the EU, approval is completed by the European Medicines Agency.
-If the benefits of the drug outweigh the side effects and risks, and the drug is a good alternative or additional treatment for the disease it is targeting, these agencies will consider approving the drug.
+• Regulatory approval: In the United States, the Food and Drug Administration’s Center for Drug Evaluation and Research assesses and approves new drugs.
+In the E.U., approval is completed by the European Medicines Agency.

 Types of FDA Application